In this episode of the Clean Water Made Easy Podcast Episode I explain the basics of how to deal with iron manganese treatment in well water.

 Hello, thanks again for tuning in to the Clean Water Made Easy Podcast.
 It’s Gerry Bulfin again here.
 Water treatment contractor and WQA certified Master Water Specialist.
 Hope you’re having a great day while you are listening.

 In this series of the podcast I’m giving useful, easy to follow tips and information all about well water, well water treatment systems and how to improve the quality of your well water.
-Today’s episode, we’re going to cover the basics on how to remove iron and manganese from well water.
+In today’s episode, we’re going to cover the basics on how to remove iron and manganese from well water.

 Free Download of Guide